All Products

 Description

-Effective period
+Effective Time

 Note

-If you select a short-term period, data will not be masked from the current time until the specified number of days has passed.
+If you select a short-term period, the data will not be masked from the current time until the specified number of days has passed.

-4. Click Save to apply the whitelist.
+4. Click Save to save the whitelist configuration.

-Enable or disable a data masking rule
+Activate or deactivate a data masking rule

 Note